stacks-network/docs/src/pages/core/naming/creationhowto.md

 ---
-description: 'Blockstack naming service (BNS)'
+title: Creating a Namespace
+description: Learn how to create a namespace in the Blockstack Naming Service.
 ---

 # Creating a Namespace

 Making a namespace is very expensive.
 Given the large amount of cryptocurrency at stake in name creation, developers wanting to create their own namespaces should read [Understand Namespaces](/core/naming/namespaces) first.
 You should also read this document thoroughly before creating a namespace.

 ## Creation process